 I help men and women free themselves from their emotional and relationship struggles by supporting them to understand and strengthen their own sense of self.

-Qualified and experienced in counselling/psychotherapy, supervision, and coaching, I have over 30 years of experience of helping people grow and develop.
+Qualified and experienced in counselling/psychotherapy, supervision, and coaching, I have over 30 years of experience helping people grow and develop.

 I became a counsellor (psychotherapist) in Edinburgh after many years in organisational and leadership development.
 I came to realise that achieving what we want from life is closely related to how we feel about ourselves.
 Understanding how we are – how we respond to what life throws at us – often requires a deeper exploration.
 So I trained in counselling/psychotherapy, and have continued to learn, study and experience.
 This has included person-centred, psychodynamic, transactional analysis, psychosynthesis and existential approaches.